plone/volto/docs/source/05-customizing/01-creating-project.md

 # Creating a new Volto project

-For using Volto for a project (aka use Volto as a library), You should use the `create-volto-app`.
-It's a boilerplate generator that will provide you with a basic files and folders structure to bootstrap a Volto site.
+For using Volto for a project (i.e. use Volto as a library), You should use the `create-volto-app` command.
+It's a boilerplate generator that will provide you with the basic files and folder structure to bootstrap a Volto site.

 1. Open a terminal and execute:
 ```
 $ npm -g i @plone/create-volto-app
 ```

+!!! warning
-It's recommended not to use yarn for install `create-volto-app`, use npm instead.
+    It's not recommended to use yarn for installing `create-volto-app`, use npm instead.

 !!! tip Installing it using npx
     Optionally, you can also use `npx` utility to install `create-volto-app`